 Addressing the previously mentioned questions should do a good job in narrowing down your specialty of choice.
 You now likely have only a handful of specialties that you’re considering.
 Prior to pulling the trigger and committing to one, however, it’s essential that you get clinical exposure.

 If it wasn’t for gaining clinical experience, I would not have realized that gastroenterology was not a good fit for me.
 Make sure you shadow attending physicians in your areas of interest as much as possible.
 Specialty clubs and talks from physicians across various specialties are also a great way to gain exposure to different specialties.
-Our new series, The Insiders Scoop, is another great way to gain insight in a particular specialty.
+Our series, The Insiders Scoop, is another great way to gain insight in a particular specialty.